Table of Contents

 Aliases

 Pika allows you to create an alias for a post or page.
 Aliases first need to be enabled in Settings > Labs.
-From there you can create an alias when working on a post or page by clicking the ••• > Add alias menu item.
+From there you can create an alias when working on a post or page by clicking their Settings button.

 Aliases are a way to tell Pika about a URL that should be redirected to the given post or page.
 These aliases are particularly handy if you are moving your blog from a different blogging platform to Pika as they allow you to make sure all of the existing links to your posts and pages still work.
 For instance, if your prior blog post was at the URL “https://example.com/2024/01/01/my-post”, you can add the URL as an alias when you copy the post to Pika.
 This way “https://example.com/2024/01/01/my-post” will redirect to Pika’s version of the post, which will exist at “https://example.com/posts/my-post”.